CodingTomato/Twitter-API-Client/readme.md

 In the project directory type `env/Scripts/Activate.ps1`

 ### 2. Set all necessary environment variables
 You will need to have a bearer token for the Twitter API v2.
-If you dont have one at hand you can use mine from below.
->  AAAAAAAAAAAAAAAAAAAAAM2rWAEAAAAA9zzLSJExnjbyMGEAqhe%2Brz9msqU%3DEyPaUUaOTgzoXzetY8qIfqrOtK3mBczYuJuOoH01DFhkzolMsY

 *Linux Terminal:* \
 Type